HIPAA Compliant Cloud Storage Hosting

 Atlantic.Net’s enterprise SAN solutions provide our clients with either a shared zoned area or a dedicated block level storage platform.
 Our resilient and redundant storage solutions provide fantastic IO and throughput capabilities while providing flexible, protected, and replicated HIPAA-compliant storage.

 Atlantic.Net’s Secure Block Storage (SBS) is easy to use, highly redundant, easily accessible, and scalable.
-The system is ideal for running mission-critical applications that require robust and scalable block storage, as well as for running queries on databases that require low latency and high performance.
+The system is ideal for running mission-critical applications that require robust and scalable block storage, as well as for running queries on databases that require low latency and high performance in a HIPAA-compliant cloud storage environment.
 For more information, click here to learn more about Secure Block Storage (SBS)

 Our NAS solutions provide our clients with flexible and highly compatible file level network attached storage.
 NAS services are provided with strict permissions and protocols to protect client data and can be assigned to practically all the client’s infrastructure.
 Our HIPAA-compliant NAS solutions offer clients an extremely flexible storage option.